The Center for Transformational Psychotherapy

 2. You agree to remain at the location of the session until the therapist(s) decides you are ready to leave.

 The length of ketamine sessions varies from person-to-person and from experience-to-experience.
-You will be mostly internally focused for the first 30 minutes to one-hour or more.
-With the sub-lingual lozenges we refer to this state as a light trance.
-Following IM administration of ketamine, the experience is much deeper and yet you remain conscious of your experience.
-With either method or in combination, you will continue to remain under ketamine’s influence at a lesser level for at least one hour.
+You will be mostly internally focused for the first 45 minutes to one-hour-and-a-half following IM administration of ketamine.
+You will continue to remain under ketamine’s influence at a lesser level for at least one hour.
 Under my care, ketamine will be given as an intramuscular injection into the shoulder or buttocks at doses of 50 mg to 100 mg (130mg maximally).
 The choice of dose will depend on prior exposure to ketamine and other psychedelics, body weight, and sensitivity.
 Naïve subjects will receive a lower dose initial session.
 It is always better to start with a lower dose to reduce anxiety and become familiar with what a substance may produce in you.
 There is always an opportunity to make a choice for a larger dose at a future date.
 It is more difficult to correct a bad experience because of too high an initial dose and the anxiety it may engender.
 Individuals experienced with psychedelics may receive a higher initial dose.
 Ketamine IM creates an unusual experience of formlessness and a dissolving of boundaries and has novel effects on the mind.
 Therefore, it is much better to have an initial learning experience.

 Preparation for a ketamine session requires assessment by your therapist of your readiness and a sense of connection between you and your therapist.
 We are engaging in a therapeutic endeavor to benefit you and those who are affected by you.
 Together, we are creating a state of mind (set) in safe and conducive setting.
 After ketamine IM and sub-lingual use, you will have follow-up sessions that focus on integration of your experience and may lead to further sessions, if you so wish, and if that is in accord with your therapist’s view of your treatment.